Evan-Coleman/Navius/workspace_migration/roadmap/40-workspace-migration.md

 ## Recent Updates

+- March 29, 2025: Completed the Integration Test Utilities implementation in the `navius-test` crate
-- April 3, 2025: Completed the Error Testing Framework implementation in the `navius-test` crate
+- March 29, 2025: Completed the Mock Interface Registry implementation in the `navius-test` crate
-- March 29, 2025: Started implementation of the Cross-Crate Testing Infrastructure
+- March 29, 2025: Completed the Error Testing Framework implementation in the `navius-test` crate
 - March 25, 2025: Completed the Microsoft Entra authentication provider implementation
 - March 20, 2025: Completed the Component Registry with lifecycle hooks
 - March 15, 2025: Finished Phase 3 with the completion of all core crates